brpo01/Project-Documentation/Project-17.md

 **NOTE**: Before we create a new terraform file that will house our code for Autoscaling Group, we need to create a userdata file that we will reference in the terraform file to be created.
 We create an *sh* file and input our user-data script.

-Create an *userdata.sh* file and paste the script below
+Create a *userdata.sh* file and paste the script below
 ```
 <<EOF
 #! /bin/bash